mpazaryna/yoga-teacher-toolkit/docs/developer/project-plan.md

 ## Milestones

-### Milestone 1: Data Integration
+### Milestone 1: Project Bootstrapping

 Establish connection with Airtable and implement data retrieval and parsing.

+### Milestone 2: Data Integration

+Establish connection with Airtable and implement data retrieval and parsing.

-### Milestone 2: Basic Sequence Generation
+### Milestone 3: Basic Sequence Generation

 Develop a simple algorithm to create yoga sequences based on basic parameters.

-### Milestone 3: Command-Line Interface
+### Milestone 4: Command-Line Interface

 Create a functional CLI for user input and sequence display.

-### Milestone 4: Enhanced Sequence Customization
+### Milestone 5: Enhanced Sequence Customization

 Improve sequence generation with options tailored for senior practitioners.

-### Milestone 5: Sequence Analysis and Refinement
+### Milestone 6: Sequence Analysis and Refinement

 Implement basic analysis tools to evaluate and improve generated sequences.

 ## Timeline

-Each milestone is estimated to take 1 day, with a total project duration of 5 days.
+Each milestone is estimated to take 1 day, with a total project duration of 6 days.

 ## Conclusion